"About

 After nine years with the same company, I got laid-off in May of 2005.

-I have always wanted to go out on my own, so I thought “if not now,
+I had always wanted to go out on my own, so I thought “if not now,

 when?”